jalexcole/worldwindjs/README.md

 # WorldWindJS
 [![NPM](https://img.shields.io/npm/v/worldwindjs.svg)](https://www.npmjs.com/package/worldwindjs)

+## Important News
+***Mitigation efforts are underway to ensure that WorldWindJS based projects are insulated from the effects of the NASA WorldWind project suspension.***

 ## A community supported and enhanced Web WorldWind library
-___Note: This is personal project and is not the official Web WorldWind library from NASA___

 __WorldWindJS__ is a fork of the popular [Web WorldWind](https://github.com/NASAWorldWind/WebWorldWind) library from NASA (with contributions from ESA).
 This fork provides a release channel for builds based on the latest fixes and features from WebWorldWind's [develop branch](https://github.com/NASAWorldWind/WebWorldWind/commits/develop) plus several "cherry-picked" enhancements from the WorldWind community.